- Spring - March 1 until fire season begins

 The biomass to be disposed of has to be in a place where chipping or hauling of the material is not feasible, or (as in the case of some noxious weeds) chipping or transport of the material would spread noxious weed seeds beyond the area of current infestation – i.e, blackberries cut along a creek side or Scotch broom with seed pods still attached.
 In situations where removal by chipping or hauling is feasible, burning will be seen as a last option.

 There are many alternatives to burning debris in Ashland.
 Here are some suggestions:

-- Biomass One in White City has a sort yard where debris can be dropped off for a minimal fee. http://www.biomassone.com/wood_waste_yard.php
+- Biomass One in White City has a sort yard where debris can be dropped off. http://www.biomassone.com/wood_waste_yard.php

 - Rent or Hire a chipper through local businesses